 A Long Road Ahead

-Despite the reprieve, Roberson’s legal battle is far from over.
-His defense team will need to convince the court that the new medical evidence is compelling enough to warrant a new trial.
-Meanwhile, the prosecution will likely argue that the original conviction should stand, and that the evidence presented at trial was sufficient to prove Roberson’s guilt beyond a reasonable doubt.
+Still, it is far from being over for Roberson as his defense attorneys have to work on proving to the court that the new medical evidence is compelling enough to change the verdict and deserve a new trial.
+While the prosecution would argue that the previous verdict should stand because evidence presented during trial was more than enough to prove beyond any reasonable doubt that Roberson committed the crime in question.

 Robert Roberson's